How to Foster a Sense of Belonging in the Workplace

 The Value of Belonging

 A sense of belonging plays a critical role in the success of workplace teams.
 If your business is lacking a sense of belonging, employee engagement will suffer, so seek to build an inclusive and welcoming environment for everyone.
 Recent studies suggested that companies with engaged employees report a 23% higher profit compared to those with disengaged workers.

 Employees who feel disengaged or excluded from the workplace often feel unheard, unappreciated, and undervalued.
-This results in absenteeism, high turnover, low morale, and diminished mental wellbeing among employees.
+This results in absenteeism, high turnover, low morale, and diminished mental well-being among employees.
 According to TechRepublic, employees who feel like they belong enjoy a 56% increase in job performance and take 75% fewer sick days than those who feel excluded.
 From a financial standpoint alone, it pays to foster a sense of belonging among your employees.
 And your employees will benefit too!
 Thankfully, there are several great ways to help your employees feel like they belong to your organization.

 Work with Human Resources